Garden of the Gods a uniquely Colorado slice of heaven

 Drive a car

-Garden of the Gods Park road with kissing camels
+Road in Garden of the Gods

 Mountain biking is allowed only within the designated mountain biking area on marked trails and in the bike lane on all roads.
 Remember, the mountain biking trails are multi-use, so watch for other visitors including horses.
 Please obey speed limits and remember all the drivers are also checking out the view.